jaylett/django_exceptional_middleware/README.md

 Only 3xx (redirect) processing happens in the middleware if settings.DEBUG = True.

+### Sentry integration

+If we catch someone else's exception, we always propagate it out to Sentry, if it's installed.
+However we don't do this for our own exceptions (since that's just confusing).

+If you also install the Sentry404CatchMiddleware it probably won't work that well.

 ### Extra HTTP headers

 Each exception has a `headers` member, which is a dictionary of HTTP header names to values, which will be added into the final HTTP response.